-Thank you to library donors for recent gifts to support the following Wish List items.
+Thank you to library donors for funding the following Wish List items:

-- Art hanging system and funds for a wall quote for a Jackrabbit Gallery in the library's lower level.
+- Art hanging system and funds for a wall quote for the Jackrabbit Gallery in the library's lower level.

 - A Little Norsk, a rare 1892 first edition book based in South Dakota.